rprouse/PythonSpaceWar/README.md

-# PythonSpaceWar
+# Space War

-I want to practice my Python, so what better way than a Space Invaders clone written using pygame?
+A Space Invaders clone written in Python using pygame to give me a chance to practice using Python.